Mythical Beasts and their Symbolism.

 Where all the rest was hollow and ideal.

-For a fascinating and comprehensive list of all hybrid mythical creatures in worldwide folk-lore, please copy and paste into your browser the following link:
+For a fascinating and comprehensive list of all hybrid mythical creatures in worldwide folk-lore, please click on the link below.

 —–Mythical Beasts and their Symbolism—– Mythical Beasts and their Symbolism—–